 Collard greens are often consumed as steamed greens but adding them raw to your smoothies is the best way to extract their numerous nutrients, which become depleted when cooked.
 These cruciferous vegetables belong to the same family of plants as broccoli, cauliflower, cabbage and kale.
 As such, they are a rich source of vitamin A, C, and K. They provide your body with a good dose of fiber, trace elements, and antioxidants.
 Studies also show that cruciferous vegetables like collard greens have glucosinolates, sulfur-containing compounds linked with anti-cancer effects.

 With these top 4 superfoods ( in addition to the all time favorite, kale) you can experiment with different fruit combinations to discover flavors that appeal to your taste buds.
 There are many other nutrient dense vegetables such as romaine lettuce, watercress, dandelion greens, bok choy, carrot tops and arugula, which would make great additions to green smoothies.
 Leafy green superfoods used in smoothie recipes can taste slightly bitter, earthy, peppery, or even go undetected when blended with sweet fruit.
 More importantly, using green superfood in smoothies is worth it since they provide many health-promoting phytonutrients that are not readily available from other sources.

 Create the ultimate green smoothie with one or more of these powerful superfood ingredients!
-Click here for two free green smoothie recipes for you to try today!
+Here are two green smoothie recipes for you to try today!